-Viewpoint Outline of the Independent Testing Viewpoint (1) Confirm that the behavior of the TOE is as specified when the entry for changing or entering passwords exceeds the limit values.
-Viewpoint (1) Confirm that access control to Mailbox for system administrators is as specified.
-Viewpoint (1) Test whether or not the account lock is performed as specified, and also test whether the account lock is performed as specified even when different user accounts exist.
+Viewpoint Outline of the Independent Testing Viewpoint (1) Confirm that the restrictions of length, etc. of the user ID and password are as specified when they are entered for a user registration.
+Viewpoint (1) Confirm that the account lock is performed as specified when different user accounts are used.
 Viewpoint (1) Confirm that the behavior of the TOE is as specified when users who own document data are unregistered while their document data exist in the TOE.
-Viewpoint (1) Confirm that, even when the printer driver is configured so that data is saved in Mailbox or data is saved using other options, the data is saved in the Private Print area and is not saved in Mailbox, as the TOE is configured.
+Viewpoint (1) Confirm that the print data are saved in the Private Print as the TOE configuration, even if the print driver specifies another option such as the print data are saved in Mailbox.
+Viewpoint (1) Confirm that the behavior of the TOE such as access control when the job information is modified, fax receive setting, etc. is as specified.